 You’ve done your homework and you are looking for ways to make your business more profitable with a fuel card in your toolkit.
 Here are five simple steps to procuring your company fuel card:

-Check your credit score and it will tell you what types of fuel cards your business is likely to be qualified to get.
+Check your credit score and you'll be given a list of what types of fuel cards your business is likely to be qualified to get.
 Sites like Credit Karma and Credit Sesame will provide you this information for free.
 If you have a good or excellent score, you’ll be able to pick from the best fuel cards offered.

 The size of your business impacts which card is right for you.
 If you have a few trucks in your fleet, versus hundreds, there’s a business fuel card that would make the most sense based on the size of your business.
 If you have upwards of a thousand trucks you’d consider one type of fuel card, while a smaller business with just a few trucks would be better equipped with a “small business fuel card” instead.

 If you do the research into what different cards are offered, you'll be able to determine which ones are accepted at the most locations, have the best rebates, and offer you the most opportunities to create efficiencies.
 Once you’ve narrowed down your list of possibilities, you can compare the rewards and fees of the different fuel card options to find the best deal.

 Some cards only work at select stations, while others can be used at virtually any station nationwide – depending on what makes the most sense for your business, narrow the field accordingly